-Replacing or repair of orthodontic retainers or appliances
+Replacing or repair of orthodontic retainers or appliances.

-Payment Information

-- Orthodontia treatment that began before your child is enrolled in this plan will be prorated - If orthodontic treatment started while your child is enrolled, but enrollment stops during treatment, we only cover the service done while you child is enrolled - If you stop treatment before it is complete, your plan will not pay for any services if your child restarts treatment later - Your plan will pay your orthodontist each month for the length of the treatment, but only if the treatment is medically necessary
+Payment Information Orthodontic treatment often takes more than a year to complete.
+Orthodontia treatment that began before your child is enrolled in this plan will be prorated.
+4 If orthodontic treatment started while your child is enrolled, but enrollment stops during treatment, we only cover the service done while you child is enrolled.
+If you stop treatment before it is complete, your plan will not pay for any services if your child restarts treatment later.
+Your plan will pay your orthodontist each month for the length of the treatment, but only if the treatment is medically necessary.

-What is Medically-Necessary Orthodontia?
+What is medically-necessary orthodontia?